HoagieClub/mail/README.md

 # Hoagie Mail

-This is the repository for Hoagie Mail, a web app that sends emails to undergraduate listservs.
+This is the repository for Hoagie Mail, a web app that sends emails to undergraduate and graduate listservs.
 It supports authentication using JWT tokens through the Hoagie and CAS system.

 ## Local Development